Carag Tissue Oxygenation Monitoring System

 Until now abdominal NIRS measurements usually show a high degree of variability and therefore are not clinically useful.
 The reason are absorbers such as faeces and meconium, which are not taken into consideration by current NIRS instruments and interfere with the measurement.
 There is no instrument available today that is designed to measure the oxygenation of the abdomen correctly.

 CTOM is designed to precisely, non-invasively and continuously monitor the oxygen saturation through the belly of preterm babies using near-infrared light.
-The CTOM algorithm will analyze the reflected light and compensate the impact of intestinal content on the NIRS signal for optimal results and accuracy.
+The proprietary CTOM algorithms analyze the reflected light and compensate the impact of intestinal content on the NIRS signal for optimal results and accuracy.

 The CTOM sensor was designed based on extensive studies that assessed the optical characteristics of preterm babies' bellies and their intestinal content.

-- A study with 12 preterm infants is in progress with the goal to show the safety and comfort of the sensor and the accuracy of the measurement
+- A study with 12 preterm infants to investigate the safety and comfort of the sensor and the accuracy of the measurement has been completed

 - NEC is the most common gastrointestinal emergency of preterm babies and a leading cause of morbidity and mortality in this population.
 Studies show lower StO2 readings on the abdomen tied to NEC.